 Experience to the South Pole would be beneficial for anyonevol.15

-Nishimura Jun of Aurora Kitchen / Sapporo City We heard the story of Nishimura Jun, who spent the winter at the Dome Fuji Station in the Antarctic, where even viruses can’t survive the harsh conditions.
+Nishimura Jun of Aurora Kitchen / City of Sapporo We heard the story of Nishimura Jun, who spent the winter at the Dome Fuji Station in the Antarctic, where even viruses can’t survive the harsh conditions.

 Photographs by Ida Yukitaka